Happisburgh Lifeboat Station: History

 Very little was recorded of the arrival of the second Huddersfield lifeboat, and no service records have been found.
 Other than it being recorded at Happisburgh, there are no other details available of the third lifeboat placed at Happisburgh in 1906, Forester (ON 455), a 34-foot self-righting Dungeness-class (Rubie) (P&S) lifeboat.
 It is likely to have been at Happisburgh on relief duties, prior to the arrival of a new lifeboat in 1907.

 The arrival of the fourth lifeboat to be placed at Happisburgh was a far better reported event.
 The station would receive a new 34-foot Dungeness-class (Rubie) self-righting (P&S) lifeboat, built by Thames Ironworks of Blackwall, London.
 At a ceremony at noon on 30 November 18, Sir Edward Birkbeck accepted the lifeboat on behalf of the Institution from Mr. and Mrs. Tijou, of London, representatives of the late Samuel Vallentine of Brixton, who had bequested £1000 to the Institution, for the provision of a lifeboat on the East coast.
 The lifeboat was then formally handed to the care of the Happisburgh station.
 One of the guests of honour was 83-year-old former coxswain John Cannon.
 After a short service and prayers, Mrs Tijou stepped forward with a bottle of champagne, and the lifeboat was named Jacob and Rachel Vallentine (ON 580), in memory of the parents of the donor.

 At a meeting of the RNLI committee of management on 21 January 1926, it was decided to close Happisburgh Lifeboat Station.
 The lifeboat on station at the time, Jacob and Rachel Vallentine, was transferred to Palling No.1 Lifeboat Station.

 Notable rescues

 On 25 December 1870, the brig Minerva of Seaham was bound for Rochester with a cargo of coal, when she ran aground off Ostend near Happisburgh.
 Most of the beachmen were at church, but four men rowed out to the vessel in a crab boat and discovered that she was fast filling with water.
 The lifeboat Huddersfield was hauled north by road on her carriage to Ostend, where she was launched from the beach.
 The crew of the brig by now had taken to their own lifeboat but were soon taken aboard the Huddersfield.
 With the wind increasing and the tide against them, the lifeboat landed the men farther south down the coast at Sea Palling.
-There, with the weather still bad, the lifeboat had to be hauled back to its station by carriage.
+With the weather still bad, the lifeboat had to be hauled back from there to its station by carriage.